Command options / Setting tags¶

 where the setting tag names are case insensitive.
 This is run by

-% phono3py setting.conf [comannd options]
+% phono3py setting.conf [OPTIONS]

 or

-% phono3py [comannd options] -- setting.conf
+% phono3py [OPTIONS] -- setting.conf

-Input cell file name¶
+Input cell file name#

 -c